 Faroe Islands Seafood Festival

 The Faroe Islands Seafood Festival aims to showcase the abundant resources in the ocean around the Faroe Islands.
-Over 8,000 people attended the event in its second year in 2016.
+Over 8,000 people attended the event in its third year in 2017.

 A vast array of different seafood is served, such as lobster, mackerel, shrimp and porbeagle, to name only a few.
 The best bit?
 It’s all free of charge!